reuteras/elastic-lab/README.md

 ## RSS

 This is my notes and a setup scrips to test [How to leverage RSS feeds to inform the possibilities with Elastic Stack][lrf] in a fast and easy way.
-It's also good to look at the [GitHub][git] repo corresponding to that blog post.
+It's also good to look at the [GitHub][git] repository corresponding to that blog post.

 To setup the environment from scratch run.